Chapter 13.20

 (i) “I” definitions:

-(2) “Illegal discharge” means any discharge to a City storm drain or storm sewer that is not composed entirely of stormwater except discharges authorized by a NPDES permit (other than the NPDES permit for discharges from the City’s separate storm drain or storm sewer) and discharges resulting from firefighting emergencies and activities.
+(1) “Illegal discharge” means any discharge to a city storm drain or storm sewer that is not composed entirely of stormwater except nonstormwater discharges authorized by an MRP, or other NPDES permit, or the State or regional water control authority.

 (j) Reserved for future use.